UPPMAX/NAISS_Slurm/docs/cluster.md

 ![cluster](../images/cluster.png){: style="width: 400px;float: right"}

-### What is a node?
+### What are Nodes, Cores, and CPUs?

 A node is the name usually used for one unit (usually one computer) in a computer cluster.
-Generally, this computer will have one or two CPUs, each normally with (many) more than one core.
-The memory is always shared between cores on the same CPU, but generally not between the CPUs.
-Parallelization across multiple cores on the same CPU is called **multi-threading**.
+Generally, this computer will have one or two central processing units, or CPUs, each normally with (many) more than one core.
+Each core is a single processor able to handle a single programmed task.
+Memory is always shared between cores on the same CPU, but generally not between the CPUs.
+Computer nodes can also have GPUs (graphical processing units) in addition to the CPUs.

+Parallelization across multiple cores on the same CPU is called **multi- threading**.
+Many software packages either use multi-threading implicitly or have switches that enable multi-threading without having to adapt the affected code.
-Programs using only multi-threaded, shared memory programming interfaces, like OpenMP, are not always best-suited for clusters unless there are many cores per CPU and each CPU has a lot of memory.
-Computer nodes can also have GPUs in addition to the CPUs.
+However, programs that use only multi-threaded, shared memory programming interfaces, like OpenMP, are not always best-suited for clusters unless there are many cores per CPU (usually true for HPC clusters) and each CPU has a lot of memory (less often true).

-Nodes in computer clusters are usually arranged in racks at a dedicated facility.
+Nodes in computer clusters are usually arranged in racks at a dedicated climate- controlled facility, and are connected via a communication network.
+With few exceptions, nearly all computer clusters use the Linux operating system.

-Normally, clusters have some sort of batch or queuing system to handle the jobs, as well as a communication network.
+Normally, clusters have some sort of batch or queuing system to handle the jobs.

-With few exceptions, all computer clusters are running Linux.
+On Linux systems, that batch or queuing system is most often Slurm (the Simple Linux Utility for Resource Management).

 ## What is a Supercomputer?
 Is it the same as a Cluster?